cristibaluta/invoice-cmd/README.md

 # Invoice cmd
 Command line app to generate invoices.
-Data is stored in jsons so it will be easy to transfer and use in another places.
+Data is stored in jsons so it will be easy to move and use them in another places.

+This is the html template
 ![Screenshot](https://s13.postimg.org/ndmkhvfyf/Screen_Shot_2016_10_24_at_09_47_46.png)
+You run this command with the minum information
 ![Screenshot](https://s15.postimg.org/9sfcggejv/Screen_Shot_2016_10_29_at_21_15_08.png)
+And this is your invoice ready to print
 ![Screenshot](https://s12.postimg.org/3p9489pb1/Screen_Shot_2016_10_29_at_21_15_40.png)

 ### Motivation
-If you're like me, you probably organised your life away from useless softwares like Microsoft Word suite.
-The hundreds of mega bytes that it takes.
-Why not generate them from the command line?
-Ee are programmers after all and we love the command line.
+If you're like me, you probably organised your life away from monstruous and useless softwares like Microsoft Word suite.
+Invoicing websites are a good alternative, but is not probable to pay them to generate one invoice a month.
+So what i used so far, and i'm not alone, was a word doc that each month needed to be duplicated and updated with the new values.
+This takes time and space.
+Why not generate the invoices from the command line?
+We are programmers after all.

 ### Commands